 ” Norman Vincent Peale Says, The trouble with most of us is that we would rather be ruined by praise than saved by criticism.”

-It Involves; Dailytunes so that you can listen to their unique tunes (ringtone or alarm), a weekly planner, share cards on social media, listen to the app’s music, add your favourite cards to favourites so you can re-read them again and set an alarm to receive daily quotes.
+It Involves Dailytunes so that you can listen to their unique tunes (ringtone or alarm), a weekly planner, share cards on social media, listen to the app’s music, add your favourite cards to favourites so you can re-read them again and set an alarm to receive daily quotes.

-Hope you enjoyed the list and found some helpful apps that can be contributed to your daily life.
+Hope you enjoyed the list and found some helpful self-care apps that can be contributed to your daily life.
 Of course, these self-care apps develop in the wellbeing of your mind, productivity, health, and habits.